 There’s nothing quite like a perfectly cooked roast lamb, especially during the holidays.
+But what do you do with your leftovers?
+To put this debate to bed, I’ve tested seven different ways to reheat lamb.

 The techniques I tried included: